Nuitka/Nuitka/README.rst

 * The `GCC project <http://gcc.gnu.org>`__

-  Thanks for not only the best compiler suite, but also thanks for supporting C++11 which helped to get Nuitka off the ground.
-Your compiler was the first usable for Nuitka and with little effort.
+  Thanks for not only the best compiler suite, but also thanks for making it easy supporting to get Nuitka off the ground.
+Your compiler was the first usable for Nuitka and with very little effort.

 * The `Scons project <http://www.scons.org>`__